Myth #1

 However many herbs – raspberry leaf, stinging nettle, ginkgo biloba – do contain a variety of essential micronutrients vital for brain development:

 So go ahead and consult your doctor for the green light before taking them, ensuring you have enough proteins, carbs and essential fats too.
-But don’t expect a baby genius (unless it’s in your genes!).
+But don’t expect a genius child (unless it’s in your genes!).

 Myth #2